Notebooks¶

 MACHINE_XXXLARGE__RAM: '256Gi'

-After that, the DataRobot users will be able to authorize their accounts and get access to their private repos.
+After that, DataRobot users can authorize their accounts and get access to their private repos.

-There is now an opt-in feature that will add the usage of KG_AUTH_TOKEN for all kernel gateway requests.
-These are any requests made to the kernel pods (from the associated runner pod).
-Docs can be seen here for the package.
+An opt-in feature adds the use of KG_AUTH_TOKEN for all kernel gateway requests (requests made to the kernel pods from the associated runner pod).
+See the Kernel Gateway config options for details.

-To opt in to this add the ENABLE_KERNEL_GATEWAY_TOKEN value, set to True to the orchestrator config.
+To opt in, add the ENABLE_KERNEL_GATEWAY_TOKEN value, set to True, to the orchestrator config.

-This feature is an added layer of security for the runner to kernel communication that can be helpful if the default cluster networking policies are not in place.
-Meaning, that by default runner A can only communicate with kernel A and not kernel B. However as a way to prevent communication via respective 401 HTTP responses this feature can be enabled for an on-prem setup that does not have these default networking policies in place.
+This feature is an added layer of security for the runner to kernel communication that can be helpful if the default cluster networking policies aren't in place.
+Meaning, that by default runner A can only communicate with kernel A and not kernel B. However as a way to prevent communication via respective 401 HTTP responses this feature can be enabled for an on-prem setup that doesn't have these default networking policies in place.

-This feature is not enabled by default because it's not normally needed and also since it relies on a modified code path in the NBX operator which then slightly lowers reliability of the startup probe for the kernel.
-It uses TCP for the probe in that case instead of HTTP and therefore there's a slight chance that the indication the kernel gateway server is ready before it is fully up and running - this is however quite a small chance and an acceptable risk in this case.
+This feature isn't enabled by default because it's not normally needed and also since it relies on a modified code path in the NBX operator which then slightly lowers reliability of the startup probe for the kernel.
+It uses TCP for the probe in that case instead of HTTP and therefore there's a slight chance that the indication the kernel gateway server is ready before it's fully up and running - this is however quite a small chance and an acceptable risk in this case.

 Troubleshooting¶